 DNREC approved training for Class A and B Operators is currently offered at the Delaware Technical & Community College (DTCC) Stanton, Dover, and Georgetown campuses.
 There are not separate classes for A and B certification.
 Completion of the class certifies you as both an A and B Operator.
 Pre-Registration is required and must be made through DTCC.
 Cost of the program is $199.

 Please click here for the Operator Certification Form.

-All facilities must have a trained Class A, Class B, and Class C Operator by August 8, 2012.
+Effective Aug.
+8, 2012, all facilities must have a trained Class A, Class B, and Class C Operator.

 Types of Operators